nullpointerv/nullpointerv.github.io/README.md

+Project Title
+Dynamic News Search with API Integration

+Description
-Developed a dynamic blog application that integrates with the NewsAPI to fetch and display real-time news articles in a responsive and user-friendly layout.
+This project is a dynamic blog application that fetches news articles from the NewsAPI and displays them in a responsive grid layout.
+Each blog card features an image, title, and description.
+The design handles cases where images or data are missing gracefully, ensuring a polished look.

-Implemented advanced UI/UX features, including placeholder handling for missing images, truncated text with ellipses, and interactive hover effects for enhanced usability.
-Utilized modern web technologies, such as HTML, CSS, and JavaScript (ES6), to ensure cross-browser compatibility and optimized performance.
+Features
+Fetches news articles dynamically using the NewsAPI.
+Responsive design with equal-sized blog cards.
+Placeholder image or styled fallback for cards without images.
+Truncated text with ellipses for long titles and descriptions.
+Hover effects for an interactive user experience.